savob/savobajic.ca/content/projects/academic/rescue.md

 ## Image Recognition

 This was the bulk of the work for this milestone and I worked mostly on this for our team.
 We used the OpenCV framework which has been well worked into ROS, and thus easy to deploy for our project.
-The robot's camera provided an RGB video feed at a resolution of 640 pixels wide by 480 pixels tall, at roughly 30 frames per second.
+The robot's camera provided an RGB video feed at a resolution of 640 pixels wide by 480&nbsp;pixels tall, at roughly 30 frames per second.

 Our vision system needed to be satisfy the following for success: